The wind howled, and the dog howled, too.

 The air was cold, turning the Nebraska plains into a frigid tundra where no man wanted to stay for long.
 This was especially true for the dog’s owner, a Cass County, Nebraska farmer named P.M.
 Nord.

-Lying there in a ditch was a man, or at least what was left of one.
+There, lying in a ditch, was what was left of a man.
 The body was badly burned, and it was obvious that he was dead.

 Taking the dog, Nord started quickly back to his home to call the police.